evansbenj/Reduced-Representation-Workshop/6_Using_Stacks_with_a_reference_genome.md

 ## Analysis of population structure

 Let's first examine whether population structure is present within our sample by defining two populations.
-This can be done in `Stacks` by making a file called a `population_map`.
+This can be done in `Stacks` by making a file called a `population_map` in your home directory.
 Use your favorite text editor to generate a file that contans this tab delimited information:

 ```
 PF515_sorted	population_1